 And remember that while freedom is inherited in this country, each of us must be intentional stewards every single day.

-God began a mighty work through my husband and I intend to see it through.
+God began a mighty work through my husband, and I intend to see it through.

 And the torch is in our hands now.

-It's in mine, it's in yours.
+It's in yours.

 It's in all of yours.